Showwwwwwwww/HRI_CV_LLM/README.md

 ## Framework
-The framework required 3 modules to running:
-1. Client
-2. Server
-3. Llama

-In this project, we treat the robot will only send the receive information as server, these information will be send to the client for processing, meanwhile, the client will send the information to llama to get the response to robot to make it communicate with user.
-The information exchange between Client and Server depends on Flask Server.
-Besides, the Llama will launch another server which made us more easily communciate with it.
+This project utilizes a three-module architecture:
+1. Client: Handles data processing and sends information to the server.
+2. Server: Acts primarily as a communication relay between the client and Llama.
+3. Llama: Processes requests and sends responses back to the robot.

+Information exchange between the Client and Server is facilitated by a Flask server.
+Additionally, Llama operates its own server to simplify communications.

 ## Environment
 ### Client
-#### Testing Cuda & Python Version
+#### Our Cuda & Python Version
+- CUDA=11.8
-CUDA=11.8 Python=3.11.8
+- Python=3.11.8

 #### Install requirements file
 ```angular2html